jamescoyle1989/shimi-wc/README.md

-# Shlit
+# Shimi-WC

 ![logo](https://raw.githubusercontent.com/jamescoyle1989/shlit/master/src/assets/logo180px.png)

 ## Overview

-Shlit is a small collection of web components to aid in the creation of powerful MIDI applications with Shimi.
+Shimi-WC is a small collection of web components to aid in the creation of powerful MIDI applications with Shimi.

 ## Example